 Developing your plan makes you dig deep into the way you’re going to approach marketing your startup.

 Keep in mind that a marketing plan can be adjusted as needed.

 Once your plan is in place follow it, see what’s working, and do more of that.
-Find what’s not working and eliminate the tactics.
+Find what’s not working and eliminate those tactics.

 With marketing, it’s important to try new things and test.
 Never allocate a large amount of money for an untested marketing campaign — that’s a recipe for disaster.

 Have a look at the following that can help you create a marketing plan for your startup.

-Your cards should look professional and offer the main benefit of doing business with you and using your products and services.
+Your business cards should look professional and offer the main benefit of doing business with you and using your products and services.

-Have a look at the samples I have selected below that for ideas on designing your business cards to see what design appeals to you.
+Have a look at the samples I have selected below for ideas on designing your business cards to see what design appeals to you.